 The Inception of MadArt

-Alison Milliman first conceived of MadArt while living for a year in Melbourne, Australia.
-In Melborne, she discovered a lively street art scene filled with emerging artists, whose works were often down alleys and in unusual parts of the city.
-In visiting these locations, her interest in emerging artists, and the joy of finding art in unexpected places, began to form the core of MadArt’s mission.
-Further inspiration was found when, one day, Milliman was visiting her local neighborhood shops and inside their storefront windows was a show of contemporary artwork sharing primary space with everyday retail objects.
-Immediately, upon experiencing this unexpected visual encounter, MadArt was conceived.
-After returning to the States, Milliman fostered a keen desire to rethink how and where we view art in our communities, exploring the idea of creating opportunities to see artwork outside the familiar venues .
-In 2009, the first show, The Window Art Project was exhibited in Madison Park, Seattle, WA.
-Her mantra to “discover art in unexpected ways” was realized.
+Alison Milliman first conceived of MadArt while living abroad for a year in Melbourne, Australia.
+While there, she discovered a lively street art scene filled with emerging artists, whose works were often hidden down alleys and in unusual parts of the city.
+In visiting these locations, her interest in emerging artists and the joy of finding art in unexpected places began to form the core of MadArt’s mission.
+Further inspiration was found one day when Milliman was visiting her local neighborhood shops and inside their storefront windows was a show of contemporary artwork sharing primary space with everyday retail objects.
+Immediately upon experiencing this unexpected visual encounter, MadArt was conceived.
+After returning to the States, Milliman fostered a keen desire to rethink how and where we view art in our communities, exploring the idea of creating opportunities to see artwork outside the familiar venues.
+With The Window Art Project in 2009, MadArt’s first show exhibited artwork in storefront windows in Madison Park, Seattle and Milliman’s mission to help people “discover art in unexpected ways” was realized.

 People at MadArt

 Alison was born in Seattle, WA, and graduated from the University of Washington with a BA in Art History in 1984.
 She continued her education in London at Christie’s year-long Fine and Decorative Arts course.
 From 1987-1999, she was the sole proprietor of Aspen Antique Appraisals in San Francisco and Seattle.
 Earlier work experience includes working at Foster/White Gallery, David Weatherford Antiques, Butterfield and Butterfield’s Auction House, and The Oriental Porcelain Gallery.